kbroman/knitr_knutshell/pages/Rmarkdown.md

     ```

 I snuck a few additional options in there: `warning=FALSE` and
-`message=FALSE` suppresses any warnings or messages from being included in
+`message=FALSE` suppress any R warnings or messages from being included in
-the final document, and `fig.path='Figs/'` makes it so the figures
+the final document, and `fig.path='Figs/'` makes it so the figure
-produced get placed in the `Figs` subdirectory.
+files get placed in the `Figs` subdirectory.
 (By default, they'd go
 in a subdirectory called `figure/`, and `Figs` is more my style.)

 **Note**: the ending slash in `Figs/` is critical.
 If you used
 `fig.path='Figs'` then the figures would go in the main directory but
-with `Figs` as the initial part of their name.
+with `Figs` as the initial part of their names.

 The global chunk options become the defaults for the rest of the
 document.
 Then if you want a particular chunk to have a different